Smallest drop of QGP: Thermodynamic properties in p-Pb collisions

 \section{Thermodynamics from relativistic hydrodynamics}

-Thermodynamic properties of matter produced in ultrarelativistic heavy ion collisions, such as its effective temperature and entropy, can be obtained from the final observables in the case where the matter is described by relativistic hydrodynamics.
-Remarkably, it has been shown in~\cite{Gardim:2019xjs} that the thermodynamic properties obtained from the experimental data are in agreement with first-principles calculations from lattice QCD~\cite{Borsanyi:2013bia}.
+Thermodynamic properties of matter produced in ultrarelativistic heavy ion collisions, such as its effective temperature and entropy, can be obtained from the final observables if the matter is described by relativistic hydrodynamics.
+Remarkably, it was shown in~\cite{Gardim:2019xjs} that the thermodynamic properties obtained from the experimental data agree with the first-principles lattice QCD~\cite{Borsanyi:2013bia} calculations.

-The main idea developed in \cite{Gardim:2019xjs} is as follows: the strongly interacting matter produced in heavy-ion collisions expands hydrodynamically in the vacuum, cooling as it becomes more dilute.
+The main idea developed in \cite{Gardim:2019xjs} is the following: The strongly interacting matter produced in heavy-ion collisions expands hydrodynamically in vacuum and cools when diluted.
 Its temperature is not uniform throughout the QGP and evolves according to the space-time history of the fluid.
-However, it is possible to encapsulate the entire space-time evolution within that of a fluid at rest, at an effective temperature $T_{\rm eff}$ and an effective volume $V_{\rm eff}$, which has the same total energy $E$ and total entropy $S$ as the QGP fluid at freeze-out.
-This relation can be written mathematically as
+However, from the total energy $E$ and total entropy $S$ of the fluid at freeze-out, it is possible to capture the entire space-time evolution at an effective temperature $T_{\rm eff}$ and an effective volume $V_{\rm eff}$ (see the illustration in Figure \ref{fig:cartoon} ), analogous to a uniform fluid at rest having the same $E$ and $S$.

 where $T^{\mu\nu}$ is the stress-energy tensor of the fluid, $u^{\mu}$ is the fluid four-velocity, the integrals are computed over the freeze-out hypersurface~\cite{Ollitrault:2008zz}, and $s$ and $\epsilon$ are the entropy and energy density, respectively.
 Taking the ratio $E/S$, one eliminates $V_{\rm eff}$ and can solve the resulting equation for $T_{\rm eff}$, with the aid of the equation of state.